THE HISTORY OF THE CAVE

 - Russell Robinson, excerpt from "Cowboy Ballad"

-In the 1800s, the ice cave was used as a source of ice for the town of Shoshone.
+IN the 1800s, the ice cave was used as a source of ice for the town of Shoshone.

-In the 1950s, the ice cave was acquired by the Robinson Family.
+In the 1950s, the ice cave was ACQUIRED BY THE ROBINSON FAMILY.

-After the death of Russell Robinson
+After the Death of

 In September 1981, his brother Dr. Henry Robinson took over the business until his death in December 2013.
-At that time, the ownership was passed down to Dr. Robinson's son, Charles Fred Cheslik, who passed away in December 2015.
-In 2019, it was sold to the current owners, Shane Wallace and Shelly Adamson.
+At that time,